open/close all folders

 Richard and Mary Parker

-- Ascended Extra: Especially Richard, who has more impact and a more prominent role in Peter's life than other of his incarnations.
+- Ascended Extra: Especially Richard, who has more impact and a more prominent role in Peter's life than the role that he has in the comics and other versions.

 - Badass Normal: When the man sent by Oscorp kills their pilot and is about to kill them, Mary breaks down the bathroom door she's trapped behind and catches him off guard and Richard puts up a good fight and actually knocks him out.
 When Richard de-pressurized the cabin and the man is clinging to the laptop downloading the events that drove the Parkers into exile, Richard refuses to let go and makes sure the download goes through.